smyachenkov/blog/content/posts/kotlin-static analysis-tools.md

         FunctionNameLength.kt
 build.gradle
 ```
-Here you can find the working example of a custom ktlint rule implementation: https://github.com/smyachenkov/kt-ruleset/tree/master/ktlint-rules.
+Here you can find a working example of a custom ktlint rule implementation: https://github.com/smyachenkov/kt-ruleset/tree/master/ktlint-rules.

 ## detekt

 [detekt](https://github.com/arturbosch/detekt) is very similar to ktlint.
-It can be used as a build stage or as the [ruleset for SonarQube](https://github.com/arturbosch/sonar-kotlin).
+It can be used as a build stage or as a [ruleset for SonarQube](https://github.com/arturbosch/sonar-kotlin).

-There is a little difference between ktlint and detekt approaches. ktlint is focused on a minimalistic default configuration — you just can run the ktlint command without any arguments.
-The rationale of such an approach is to not spend your valuable time on tools configuration and focus more on the code of your project.
-On the other side, detekt makes it a lot easier to configure long and complex rulesets, rule inclusion, properties, weights, thresholds, etc. All this configuration can be set in [YAML config file](https://arturbosch.github.io/detekt/configurations.html).
+There is a little difference between ktlint and detekt approaches. ktlint is focused on a minimalistic default configuration — you can just run the ktlint command without any arguments.
+The rationale for such approach is to not spend your valuable time on tools configuration and rather focus on the code of your project.
+On the other side, detekt makes it a lot easier to configure long and complex rulesets, rule inclusion, properties, weights, thresholds, etc. All of this configuration can be set in [YAML config file](https://arturbosch.github.io/detekt/configurations.html).

-The main difference between the implementation of ktlint and detekt rules is that ktlint makes you manually check every element of an AST, while detekt provides you a big number of visit methods, that visit only specific language elements, such as constructor, import directives, named functions, lambdas, etc.
+The main difference between the implementation of ktlint and detekt rules is that ktlint requires you to manually check every element of an AST, while detekt provides you with a large number of visit methods that visit only specific language elements, such as constructor, import directives, named functions, lambdas, etc.

 ``` Kotlin
 class CustomRule(config: Config = Config.empty) : Rule(config) {